ciodar/cultural-heritage-diffaug/README.md

 ## Installation

-This project a modified version of pycocoevalcap.
+This project uses a modified version of [pycocoevalcap](https://github.com/salaniz/pycocoevalcap).
 To install it, run the following command:

 ```bash
 git submodule add --init